magnusfeuer/sigfs/README.md

 * **`signal_id`**
     Specifies a unique ID for the returned signal.
     The signal ID will never be repeated for the same signal file for as long as the `sigfs` process is running.
-The same signal ID may be used in two different signal files.
+Please note that the same signal ID may be used in two different signal files.

 * **`payload_size`**
     Specifies the number of bytes of the subsequent payload.